rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-class-RootedPath.md

 # the RootedPath helper class

-In order to decode a **sequence of level values**, one must maintain a rooted path in order to be able to determine the parent node of a subsequent child.
-Overall, this can be done using a stack-based approach, which can be assumed to be implemented by the following `RootedPath`helper class.
+In order to decode a **sequence of level values**, one must maintain a rooted path which allows to determine the parent of a subsequent node.
+Overall, this can be done using a stack-based approach, which can be assumed to be implemented by the following helper class.

 ```js
 class RootedPath begin